martinthomson/iab-obliviousness/draft-iab-privacy-partitioning.md

 {:quote}
 > Correlation is the combination of various pieces of information related to an individual
-> or that obtain that characteristic when combined...
+> or that obtain that characteristic when combined. [...]
 Correlation is closely related to
 > identification.
 Internet protocols can facilitate correlation by allowing individuals'
 > activities to be tracked and combined over time.
 >